Yasir-77/Devops-Learning/AWS/notes/readme.md

 Security groups are acting as a 'Firewall' in EC2 instances

-They regualte:
+They regulate:
 - Access to ports
 - Authorised IP ranges - IPv4 and IPv6
-- Control of inbound network (from ther to the instance)
+- Control of inbound network (from their to the instance)
 - Control of outbound network (from the instance to other)

 ![image](https://github.com/user-attachments/assets/be3c7f15-ed9a-489d-9abc-abd700bea0a8)